luccahuguet/rustifier/README.md

 Feel free to open issues or submit pull requests to improve Rustifier.
 While the aim is for a quick, ready-to-use setup, we're open to suggestions that enhance functionality without compromising ease of use.

-## License

-This project is licensed under the MIT License.

-## Disclaimer

-This project is experimental and has been tested on various Linux distributions.
-Users should exercise caution when installing and use at their own risk.
-It's recommended to review the installation scripts and understand the changes that will be made to your system before proceeding.